-The unveiling ceremony of the statue St Michael and the Devil by sculptor Jacob Epstein at Coventry Cathedral
+The unveiling ceremony of the statue of St Michael and the Devil by sculptor Jacob Epstein at Coventry Cathedral (photograph: John Lang)

 The ambition is to create a ‘city’ archive which supports the different eco-systems across the city by binding together all kinds of data on all kinds of subjects and making it available as a resource.
 From this it is hoped that new partnerships and ways of thinking will emerge based on evidence drawn from the data.

 - every place has a story to tell…

 - every project deserves an audience…

 At its simplest, the Coventry archive is a collection about Coventry, made up of ‘assets’ of the archive, which are digital files – the documents, maps, photographs, sounds and videos.
 These are uploaded, or ‘ingested’ through a process called ‘accession’ once their story has been added as ‘metadata’.

 When the story of the assets is right, it can link people, places and times across all of these archives.
 With every photograph, film, document and video, there is very much a story to tell.
 Who are the people and the places, and what time does the asset speak of?
 To whom does the item belong?
 Who created it?
 This information is important and is added in as metadata.